Complexity Framework For Forbidden Subgraphs I: The Framework: Introduction

+\begin{definition} The set ${\cal S}$ consists of all non-empty disjoint unions of a set of zero or more subdivided claws and paths. \end{definition}

-In Section~\ref{s-dicho} we give a simple proof for the following theorem that can be seen as the ``subgraph variant'' of Theorem~\ref{t-planar}.
+Our main result is the following theorem that can be seen as the ``subgraph variant'' of Theorems~\ref{t-planar} and~\ref{t-topo}.
+Note that it suggests, just like Theorems~\ref{t-planar} and~\ref{t-topo}, that boundedness of treewidth might be the underlying explanation for the polynomial-time solvability.

 \begin{theorem} Let $\Pi$ be a C123-problem.
-For any finite set of graphs ${\cal H}$, the problem $\Pi$ on ${\cal H}$-subgraph-free graphs is efficiently solvable if ${\cal H}$ contains a graph from ${\cal S}$ and computationally hard otherwise. \end{theorem}
+For any finite set of graphs ${\cal H}$, the problem $\Pi$ on ${\cal H}$-subgraph-free graphs is efficiently solvable if ${\cal H}$ contains a graph from ${\cal S}$ (or equivalently, if the class of ${\cal H}$-subgraph-free graphs has bounded treewidth) and computationally hard otherwise. \end{theorem}

-In Section~\ref{s-limits} we show that ${\cal H}$ cannot be allowed to have infinite size.
-In the same section we also show that there are problems that are not C123 but which have the same dichotomy as in Theorem~\ref{t-dicho}.

-It is folklore that a class of ${\cal H}$-subgraph-free graphs has bounded tree-width if and only if ${\cal H}$ contains a graph from ${\cal S}$ (see Appendix~\ref{a-b} for a proof in a wider context).
-Hence, Theorem~\ref{t-dicho} implies the following:

-\begin{corollary} Let $\Pi$ be a C123-problem.
-For any finite set of graphs ${\cal H}$, the problem $\Pi$ on ${\cal H}$-subgraph-free graphs is efficiently solvable if the class of ${\cal H}$-subgraph-free graphs has bounded treewidth and computationally hard otherwise. \end{corollary}

-{\bf Remark 1.} We are not aware of any graph problems that have similar complexity classifications as in Corollary~\ref{c-dicho} with respect to the {\it induced} subgraph relation except for one such problem, namely {\sc Edge Steiner Tree}.
-That is, for any finite set of graphs~${\cal H}$, {\sc Edge Steiner Tree} on ${\cal H}$-free graphs is polynomial-time solvable if the class of ${\cal H}$-free graphs has bounded treewidth and \NP-complete otherwise~\cite{BBJPPL21}.
-We will show that {\sc Edge Steiner Tree} is also a C123-problem.